jdmar3-comp426/a99-dijkstra-disciple-s/docs/api.md

 pertaining to our database.

-Endpoints
+##Endpoints

 **/app/**

--HTTP method GET
+- HTTP method GET

--Makes sure that our API works as intended.
+- Makes sure that our API works as intended.

--Reads at root endpoint.
+- Reads at root endpoint.

 **/app/new/user**

--HTTP method POST
+- HTTP method POST

--CREATE a new user at endpoint /app/new
+- CREATE a new user at endpoint /app/new

--The user information that is set into the database depends in the URLSearchParams passed into it.
+- The user information that is set into the database depends in the URLSearchParams passed into it.

--Uses md5 to encrypt the password passed as parameter for a safe storage into the database.
+- Uses md5 to encrypt the password passed as parameter for a safe storage into the database.

--Used for registering new users into the game.
+- Used for registering new users into the game.

 **/app/update/user/score/:score**

--HTTP method PATCH
+- HTTP method PATCH

--Used for updating your game score information
+- Used for updating your game score information

 **/app/update/user/:logged**

--HTTP method PATCH
+- HTTP method PATCH

--Used for updating your game information such as email or password
+- Used for updating your game information such as email or password

 **/app/update/user/logged/:logged**

--HTTP method PATCH
+- HTTP method PATCH

--Used for loggin on to your game account
+- Used for loggin on to your game account

 **/app/update/user/logoff/:logged**

--HTTP method PATCH
+- HTTP method PATCH

--Used for loggin off of your game account
+- Used for loggin off of your game account

 **/app/users**

--HTTP method GET
+- HTTP method GET

--READ a list of all users.
+- READ a list of all users.

--Used for retrieving all users so that we can scan them to find a user's particular id.
+- Used for retrieving all users so that we can scan them to find a user's particular id.

--Used a lot for debugging/making sure our database was working as intended.
+- Used a lot for debugging/making sure our database was working as intended.

 **/app/user/:id**

--HTTP method GET
+- HTTP method GET

--Retrieves user data depending on the ID(database's primary key) supplied to the endpoint.
+- Retrieves user data depending on the ID(database's primary key) supplied to the endpoint.

--Used for retrieving user game progress from the database.
+- Used for retrieving user game progress from the database.

 **/app/update/user/:id**

--HTTP method PATCH
+- HTTP method PATCH

--UPDATE data for a single user dependent on the ID supplied to the endpoint.
+- UPDATE data for a single user dependent on the ID supplied to the endpoint.

--Uses md5 to encrypt the password passed as parameter for a safe storage into the database.
+- Uses md5 to encrypt the password passed as parameter for a safe storage into the database.

--COALESCE's input so that it can be used for setting as many variables the user wants without altering those that the user does not want to update.
+- COALESCE's input so that it can be used for setting as many variables the user wants without altering those that the user does not want to update.

--Used for saving user game progress into the database.
+- Used for saving user game progress into the database.

 **/app/delete/logged/:logged**

--HTTP method DELETE
+- HTTP method DELETE

--DELETE a single user dependent on the if they are logged in right or not supplied to the endpoint.
+- DELETE a single user dependent on the if they are logged in right or not supplied to the endpoint.

--Used when a user wants to delete their account.
+- Used when a user wants to delete their account.